 - Static Categorization

 You may already be using Yodlee and not even know it!
-The company powers several financial websites to download financial data, including LearnVest and Personal Capital.
+The company powers several financial websites to download financial data, including Personal Capital.
 Yodlee also offers its own financial software with its MoneyCenter service.

 With MoneyCenter, you can link all of your accounts in one place to review transactions, analyze expenses, and create budgets.
 It also has a great account sharing feature so you can share all or part of your financial information with your accountant with little effort on your part.